-The Department of Economic Development and Tourism provides a wide range of marketing and product development assistance to the Travel Arctic, the Departments tourism tourism industry. is involved in: advertizing, marketing division information services, media programs, trade development, marketing research, and provides industry assistance programs to the Travel Industry Association, six zone associations, and governments individual operators.
-Consistent with the commitment to developing the tourism industry Travel Arctic has received a significant budget increase in order to implement their new Strategic Marketing Plan and product development initiatives.
+The Department of Economic Development and Tourism provides a wide range of marketing and product development assistance to the tourism industry.
+Travel Arctic, the Departments tourism marketing division is involved ìn: advertizing, travel information services, media programs, trade development, marketing research, and provides industry assistance programs to the Travel Industry Association, six zone associations, and individual operators.
+Consistent with the governments commitment to developing the tourism industry Travel Arctic has received a significant budget increase in order to implement their new Strategic Marketing Plan and product development initiatives.